-If Hours Tracking Mode is set to either grant hours upon check in or grant hours upon registration, the following event scenarios do require the volunteer to check OUT:
+If Hours Tracking Mode is set to either "grant hours upon check in" or "grant hours upon registration," volunteers will be required to check out if:

 - Allow new users to create accounts via the kiosk: Check this checkbox to enable users to create an account on the Kiosk.
 This will add to the Kiosk interface two buttons: One for the existing user workflow, and one for the new user workflow.
 This is recommended if you have frequent walk-ins.